CriminalPancake/void-stranger-ap/README.md

 dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across the game.
 If you run into this please provide the crash message so I can fix it.

+4. if you plead guilty to hoarding locusts in court, chest locations get disabled

-4. During the final RPG battle, the command menu text is squished together.
+5. During the final RPG battle, the command menu text is squished together.
 This is purely visual thankfully.

 ## General options/game info
 Game Spoilers ahead, read at your own risk